IDAES/idaes-pse/docs/source/core/reaction_block.rst

 * phase_list - a Pyomo Set object defining the valid phases of the mixture of interest.
 * component_list - a Pyomo Set defining the names of the chemical species present in the mixture.
 * rate_reaction_idx - a Pyomo Set defining a list of names for the kinetically controlled reactions of interest.
-* rate_reaction_stoichiometry - a dict-like object defining the stoichiometry of the kinetically controled reactions.
+* rate_reaction_stoichiometry - a dict-like object defining the stoichiometry of the kinetically controlled reactions.
 Keys should be tuples of (rate_reaction_idx, phase_list, component_list) and values equal to the stoichiometric coefficient for that index.
 * equilibrium_reaction_idx - a Pyomo Set defining a list of names for the equilibrium controlled reactions of interest.
-* equilibrium_reaction_stoichiometry - a dict-like object defining the stoichiometry of the equilibrium controled reactions.
+* equilibrium_reaction_stoichiometry - a dict-like object defining the stoichiometry of the equilibrium controlled reactions.
 Keys should be tuples of (equilibrium_reaction_idx, phase_list, component_list) and values equal to the stoichiometric coefficient for that index.
 * supported properties metadata - a list of supported reaction properties that the property package supports, along with instruction to the framework on how to construct the associated variables and constraints, and the units of measurement used for the property.
 This information is set using the add_properties attribute of the define_metadata class method.
-* required properties metadata - a list of physical properties that the reaction property calculations depend upon, and must be supported by the assoicated StateBlock.
+* required properties metadata - a list of physical properties that the reaction property calculations depend upon, and must be supported by the associated StateBlock.
 This information is set using the add_required_properties attribute of the define_metadata class method.

 Reaction Parameter Configuration Arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^